alangrainger/share-note/README.md

 ## Features

+- All note data is encrypted on the server.
+The decryption key is provided to you with the share link, and is never sent to the server at any point.
 - Uploads using your current theme.
 - Local and remote image support.
 - Supports anything that Obsidian Preview mode does, like rendered Dataview queries and any custom CSS you might have enabled.
 - Supports callouts with full styling.
 - If your shared note links to another note which is also shared, that link will also function on the public page.
 - Frontmatter is stripped on upload by default to avoid leaking unwanted data.

+## Setup

+I have a server set up to host the shared notes.
+This is a free service for Obsidian users, as I already had the server and the costs to me are negligible.

+To use the service you will need to get an API key in the settings page.

 ## Usage